Address:

 The cost to use the electronic messaging service, which is like texting or emailing, costs between $0.50 and $1.00 per page; a page being about 500 characters.

-Photos can be sent by the inmate’s contact that is not incarcerated, but not by the inmate due to security concerns.
+Photos can be sent by the inmate’s outside contact, but not by the inmate due to security concerns.
 There is an extra cost, usually about $0.50 for each photo attached.

 The photos must go through a security screening where nudity, violence and other things are checked before the photo can be delivered.
 If the photo is rejected, the sender will be notified, but no refund will be given.